Al Hilal striker Ighalo haunts former club Al Shabab with brace

 Editors' Picks

-It did not take long for Ighalo to start the party in Riyadh with his opening goal in the 18th minute and he later found the back of the net, just two minutes before halftime to give the Boss a four-goal lead.
+It did not take long for Ighalo to start the party in Riyadh with his opening goal in the 18th minute and he later found the back of the net again, just two minutes before half-time to give the Boss a four-goal lead.

 Andre Carrillo doubled Al Hilal's lead in the 25th minute followed by an effort from Mali striker Moussa Marega, five minutes later.